RumeshChathuranga/ASE/ADD.md

 | Billing & Notifications | Backlog depth | >10,000 events | <1,000 events | 2–10 pods |
 | Node groups | Unschedulable pods | Any pod pending >30 s | Node <50% utilised 10 min | 6–60 nodes |

-Two rules govern the table.
-Scaling is **asymmetric** — fast out, slow in — so a surge arriving in seconds is met immediately while recovery does not flap.
-The Matching Engine's ceiling is capped at the 48 partitions of `driver.location.v1` (§3.2), beyond which extra consumers sit idle.
-Because provisioning a node takes two to four minutes — longer than a 5× spike takes to arrive — **scheduled scaling pre-warms capacity for known events** (match fixtures, concert end times, forecast storms) and reactive scaling handles only the unpredictable remainder [R21], [R22].
+- **Scaling is asymmetric** — fast out, slow in — so a surge arriving in seconds is met immediately while recovery does not flap.
+- **The Matching Engine is capped at the 48 partitions** of `driver.location.v1` (§3.2), beyond which extra consumers sit idle.
+- **Known events are pre-warmed on a schedule** — match fixtures, concert end times, forecast storms — because provisioning a node takes two to four minutes, longer than a 5× spike takes to arrive.
+Reactive scaling handles only the unpredictable remainder.

 ### 5.4 Storage tiering